 The Purchasing Office works with departments and vendors throughout the acquisition process to ensure that the vendor and the University comply with their mutual obligations.

-Claims — The requesting department is primarily responsible for administering shipping claims.
-If the Purchasing Office was involved in the transaction, Purchasing can, upon request, assist departments in the handling of damage claims, the return or repair of defective items, and/or return of the wrong items.
-For losses or damage over $1,000, the Insurance and Risk Management Office may be contacted for assistance.
+The requesting department is primarily responsible for administering shipping claims.
+If the Purchasing Office was involved in the transaction, the Purchasing Office can, upon request, assist departments in the handling of damage claims, the return or repair of defective items, and/or the return of the wrong items.
+For losses or damage over $1,000, the Office of Insurance and Risk may be contacted for assistance.

 Section 5.5: Surplus Property Sales

-Proceeds — The sale proceeds for any University property, including gifts to University departments of personal property, surplus items, scrap and salvage belong to the University.
-The net amount from the sale is credited to the University General Fund.
-(UOEXT, 12040, 406005, ISGEN)
+The sale proceeds for any University property, including gifts to University departments of personal property, surplus items, scrap, and salvage, belong to the University.
+The net amount from the sale is credited to the University General Fund (UOEXT, 12040, 406005, ISGEN).

-Sale Records — After the property is sold, WS prepares a Bill of Sale.
+After the property is sold, Warehouse Services prepares a Bill of Sale.
 The buyer may not take possession of the equipment until the buyer has signed and returned the Bill of Sale.

-Donated Equipment — Pepperdine University is permitted to sell donated equipment without Unrelated Business Income Tax implications.
-However, any income from such sales must be reported on IRS Form 990.
+The University is permitted to sell donated equipment without unrelated business income tax implications.
+However, any income from such sales must be reported on Internal Revenue Service Form 990, and the University may be required to file federal Form 8282, Donee Information Return (if the value exceeds $5,000 and the property is sold within three years of the donation).
 This must be reported to the University Controller's Office.